← All posts

 Property tax relief

-North Carolina's senior tax programs are administered by the Wake County Tax Administration, 919-856-5400.
+North Carolina's senior tax programs are administered by the Wake County Department of Tax Administration (301 S. McDowell St., 3rd Floor, Raleigh; 919-856-5400, taxhelp@wake.gov).
+The deadline for all three is June 1.

-• Circuit Breaker: caps tax at 4-5% of income, limit $58,200.
-CAUTION: it's a deferral, the unpaid difference becomes a lien at 6% interest, due when the home is sold or the owner passes.
+• Circuit Breaker: caps tax at 4% of income (up to $38,800) or 5% (up to $58,200).
+CAUTION: it's a deferral, not forgiveness.
+The unpaid difference for the current and three prior years becomes a lien at 6% interest, due when the home is sold or the owner passes.
 Understand it before you sign.

 These are statewide programs, so for the full walk-through of how each one works (and the Circuit Breaker lien trap in particular), see our guide to NC senior property tax relief.
 Just use the Wake County Tax Administration number above.